Vishnuvardhana

-Hoysala literature in the Kannada language began to proliferate under the patronage of Vishnuvardhana.
-The mathematician Rajaditya wrote Vyavaharaganita and Lilavati on mathematics.
+Several Kannada Poets Flourished During the rule of Vishnuvardhana.
+The mathematician Rajaditya wrote Vyavaharaganita, "Lilavati" on mathematics.
 According to the historian E.P.
 Rice, the epic poet Nagachandra was under Vishnuvardhana's patronage when he wrote the earliest extant Ramayana (a Jain version) in the Kannada language called Ramachandra charita purana, and an epic on the nineteenth Jain Tirthankar titled Mallinathapurana.